What Happened to Gene Therapy?

 After that fateful clinical trial in 1999, gene therapy has continued to forge ahead, but with better protocols in place to protect volunteers.

 The US performs two-thirds of gene therapy trials in the world today, followed by the UK and Germany.
 Nearly 30 years after the initial trial involving Ashi DeSilva, gene therapy is still an experimental technique requiring greater refinement and proof of safety in its various forms.

 Gene therapy could be used to treat a wide range of diseases.
 Most are now targeted at cancer because of its widespread incidence.
 The second most popular target is monogenic disease, that is, any disease caused by a single-gene mutation, like cystic fibrosis.

 Therapies for cardiovascular disease, infectious disease, and inflammatory disease come after those.

 Two different vector systems are used in gene therapy today: viral and non-viral.
 Retrovirus and adenovirus are still among the top used in viral vectors.

-Non-viral vectors include chemical and physical systems like cationic liposomes, particle bombardment, electroporation and ultrasound.
+Non-viral vectors include chemical and physical systems like cationic liposomes, particle bombardment, electroporation, and ultrasound.
 These are less efficient but their availability and cost-effectiveness make them extremely useful.

 However, when a virus is introduced, the body responds as a whole with an immune response, which can be life-threatening.
-There are other vector problems too, including dose-related toxicity, pre-existing neutralising antibodies, and insufficient gene expression.
+There are other problems too, including dose-related toxicity, pre-existing neutralising antibodies, and insufficient gene expression.